Magnus Hamann

 Research

-Currently, I work on the Health Weight Coaches research project aiming to better understand and support conversations about health (in general) and weight management (in particular) in healthcare settings.
+Currently, I work on the Healthy Weight Coaches research project aiming to better understand and support conversations about health (in general) and weight management (in particular) in healthcare settings.
 This research project is aimed at supporting primary care professionals in having health conversations.

 As a researcher, I am interested in how 'agreement' of what is going on is achieved in interaction.
 I am interested in how people achieve intersubjectivity - shared understanding of the moment in the moment - through both what is traditionally considered linguistic resources (phonetics, grammar, and lexical choice) as well as a range of other meaningful semiotic resources (cultural knowledge, inferences, gestures, gaze, and omission).